LisaWebDiz/Album_2023/README.md

 ### Key Features
     • User registration & authentication: out-of-the-box with Django and Djoser API
+    • Security: Users have access only to their own albums and photos — no cross-user visibility
     • Django admin panel for managing data at http://localhost:8000/admin/
     • Fully documented REST API
     • Data storage using PostgreSQL